 But it’s not just in wealth and tech where Indians are playing leading roles in Singaporean financial services.
 We looked through online public profiles to find senior Singapore-based investment bankers and traders who started their careers in India.
 Here’s a selection.

 Chatterji started out in 1993 as an account manager covering media and telecoms for ICICI Securities in India.
 He now describes himself online as a “lifer with J.P.
 Morgan so far”.
 This is no exaggeration.
-He first joined the bank 19 years ago in Singapore and (aside from a four-year stint in Mumbai) he has moved between Singapore and Hong Kong in various senior roles ever since.
+He first joined the bank 20 years ago in Singapore and (aside from a four-year stint in Mumbai) he has moved between Singapore and Hong Kong in various senior roles ever since.
 Chatterji made MD in 2006 and became head of South and South East Asia M&A and corporate finance.
-Last year he moved from head of M&A Asia ex-Japan into his current role of head of banking, South East Asia.
+He’s since been promoted and is currently head of banking for South East Asia and co-head of M&A for Asia Pacific.

 Jasani is a leading Asian equities specialist and is currently the Singapore-based head of Asia research at Jefferies, a firm he joined in 2010 when he started a 15-month stint as local CEO.
 Before that Jasani was at Credit Suisse as research head in Taipei and then India, according to his profile.
 He spent his early career as an Asian strategist at HSBC and Credit Lyonnais Securities.

-Mathur’s career followed a similar early path to Hari’s – his first job was at ICICI in 2000 and he then did a five-year stint at a global bank in India (as an FX and fixed income strategist at J.P.
-Morgan).
+Mathur’s first job was at ICICI in 2000 and he then did a five-year stint as an FX and fixed income strategist at J.P.
+Morgan.
 In 2006 the American bank relocated him to Singapore in a similar role, and his career soon took off in the city state.
 Mathur joined UBS in 2009 and became head of emerging markets Asia rates and FX strategy, according to his profile.
-Since 2013 he’s been head of emerging markets FX and local markets strategy for Asia at Citi.
+He’s held his current job at Citi since 2013.